In-situ measurements of void fractions and bubble size distributions in bubble curtains: Discussion and Conclusions

-The system is then employed to measure the characteristics of bubble plumes originating from three different nozzle configurations.
-Our results show that especially at higher flowrates and further from the nozzle, it is critical to account for the meandering of the plume in order to obtain representative distributions as an input to an acoustic model.
+The system is then employed to measure the characteristics of bubble plumes originating from three different hose types.
+Our results show that especially at higher flowrates and further from the hose, it is critical to account for the meandering of the plume in order to obtain representative distributions as an input to an acoustic model.
 This can be achieved by conditioning on the instantaneous center.
-We find that for all three nozzle types, such conditioned void fraction distributions evolve in a self-similar manner up to the vicinity of the free surface.
+We find that for all three hose types, such conditioned void fraction distributions evolve in a self-similar manner up to the vicinity of the free surface.
 The spreading rates increase with increasing gas flow rate, which is consistent with previous reports on round \citep{milgram1983mean,kobus1968analysis,fraga2016influence} and planar bubble plumes \citep{kobus1968analysis}.
-However, we find that the spreading rate also depends on the nozzle geometry.
-In particular, the spreading parameter $\beta$ is substantially higher when the Japanese hose is employed.
+However, we find that the spreading rate also depends on the method of bubble generation.
+In particular, the spreading parameter $\beta$ is substantially higher when the porous hose is employed.
 When interpreting these results, it should be kept in mind that here the analysis is based on the void fraction distribution while most other studies base the spreading on the velocity field.
-The velocity and the void-fraction based width are not necessarily equal and their ratio can depend on factors such as the nozzle configuration as \citet{wu2021impact} have shown for single round plumes.
+The widths of the velocity and of the void fraction profiles are not necessarily equal and their ratio can depend on details of the bubble generation as \citet{wu2021impact} have shown for single round plumes. \makeblue{ Quantitatively, we observe that the spreading rate is not well predicted by the relation of \citet{kobus1968analysis} in the range of air flow rates investigated here.
+Along with the differences for different hose types, this indicates that the gas flow rate alone is not sufficient to parameterize the spreading rate of bubble plumes.}

 With the proposed measurement technique a data set with the hydrodynamical properties of different bubble curtains can be constructed.
 Future research should extend the use of this system to longer measurement times and larger arrays and focus on combining the measurements with acoustical measurements.